 There are several types of signs across the University's campuses.
-Each sign is designed and created per the Design and Facility Standards and the Māori Language policy, ensuring that signage is consistent and uses appropriate te re Māori translations.
+Each sign is designed and created using the Design and Facility Standards and the Māori Language policy, ensuring that signage is consistent and uses appropriate te reo Māori translations.

 Many of the signs on campus are designed to enable accessibility, as well as to promote and encourage the use of te reo Māori.